CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.1.1 network architecture and design.md

 Depending on security policy and requirement specification, security segments of the management area SHOULD be physically separated.

 #### NET.1.1.A33 Network microsegmentation (CIA)
-To limit potential attacks on a small number of terminals, the network SHOULD be divided into small segments with a very similar requirement profile and protection needs.
+To limit potential attacks on a small number of terminals, the network SHOULD be divided into small segments with a very similar requirement profile and need for protection.
 In particular, this should be taken into account for the DMZ segments.

 #### NET.1.1.A34 Use of cryptographic procedures at network level (CI)